|

 qualities and had the reputation of being least interested

+in women.
 In short, nobody paid any attention

 to the incident and the matter would have been forgotten